 Various types of oil skimmers are designed to efficiently remove oil and contaminants from water.

-Floating Oil Skimmers
+Floating WEIR Oil Skimmers

 Floating oil skimmers come in various forms, all featuring a floating intake mechanism.
 These skimmers are most effective when dealing with thicker layers of oil, typically 6mm or more.
 However, they can be less efficient when dealing with thin layers or emulsified oils.
 Some floating skimmers can even inadvertently emulsify oil due to churning during the suction process.
 To enhance their effectiveness, they often require coalescing or decanting units, such as coalescing plate separators.